New Approaches to Real-time Anomaly Detection for Streaming Data

 A shift in anomaly detection techniques

 Real-time anomaly detection for streaming data is distinct from batch anomaly detection.
 Streaming analytics calls for models and algorithms that can learn continuously in real-time without storing the entire stream, and are fully automated and not manually supervised.
-Even though both supervised and unsupervised anomaly detection approaches have existed, the clear majority of big data anomaly detection methods are for batch data processing, that does not fit real-time streaming scenarios and applications.
+Even though both supervised and unsupervised anomaly detection approaches have existed, most anomaly detection methods are for batch data processing, that does not fit real-time streaming scenarios and applications.

 Moreover, detecting anomalies accurately in streaming data can be difficult; the definition of an anomaly is continuously changing as systems evolve and behaviors change.
 Furthermore, because anomalies are unexpected, an efficient detection system must be able to determine whether new events are anomalous without relying on preprogrammed thresholds.